-I’m not sure if this a controversial standpoint, but lately I’ve been thinking a lot about ye’ old concealer, and how much of a difference it really makes (especially when you hit your late twenties, and your face, with special regard to your under-eye area, starts to betray how little sleep you’ve had and how many wines you’ve guzzled the night prior).
-It took my a long while to get here, but I can now say that I worship at the altar of concealers, and am therefore willing to fork out the cash for a good one.
-Nothing beats YSL’s Touch Eclat in my opinzzz.
+I’m not sure if this is a controversial standpoint, but lately I’ve been thinking a lot about good old concealer, and how much of a difference it really makes (especially when you hit your late twenties, and your face, with special regard to your under-eye area, starts to betray how little sleep you’ve had and how many wines you’ve guzzled the night prior).
+It took me a long while to get here, but I can now say that I worship at the altar of concealers, and am therefore willing to fork out the cash for a good one.
+Nothing beats YSL’s Touch Eclat in my opinion.

 When it comes to foundation, I don’t mess around.
 In my humble opinion, skin should be the main feature of every makeup look, and so it’s ~imperative~ that you get it right.
 I personally prefer to go for a more dewy foundation—since my skin is of the pale and prone-to-desert-like dryness—and I love (like, that obsessive teenager type of love) the Tom Ford Traceless Foundation.
-Carmen’s fave is Estee Lauder Double Wear Nude Water Fresh, and I can confirm that her skin always looks… okay (jks, it looks annoyingly good all the time), and Georgie’s fave is the Laura Mercier Tinted Moisturiser.
-Again, annoyingly good skin.
-If you’re after a more mattifying foundation, the Fenty Beauty Longwear Foundation looks incredible on super hydrated skin.
+Carmen’s fave is Estee Lauder Double Wear Nude Water Fresh and Georgie’s fave is the Laura Mercier Tinted Moisturiser.

 I saw Carmen Hamilton wearing Estee Lauder Pure Color Envy Paint On Liquid Lipcolor so I wore Estee Lauder Pure Color Envy Paint On Liquid Lipcolor.
 But seriously, this is definitely worth your $$$.
 The Lava Flow is the perfect shade of red, it will stay on all night, and it’s perfectly pigmented.
 I find with cheaper lipsticks, they either aren’t durable or the colour just doesn’t quiiiite get there.

 A good mascara is all in the brush, not the price tag.
 I’ve used probably a hundred or so mascaras in my life, and while I agree with Georgie’s claim that Bobbi Brown Everything is good, I’ll always hit up my local drugstore when a mascara runs out.
 My favourite cheapy is the Maybelline Colossal Volum’ Express.
-People will confuse you for a giraffe erry single time.
+People will confuse you for a giraffe – it’s that good.

 My BFF recently brought me back the Glossier Cloud Paint in Puff from Canada, and I finally understand the hype around it.
 I feel like an actual doll when I wear it—it’s the prettiest shade, and since it was a present and therefore free, an absolute save.
-If it’s not your birthday, it’s technically still a good cost-effective option, coming in at $18USD.
-Call in some favours from your international friends if you live over this side of the world, or enlist a third party delivery service to help get it in yo’ life.
+If it’s not your birthday, it’s technically still a good cost-effective option, coming in at $18.

-When it comes to eyeshadow, I like to fork out a little extra for ones with higher quality pigments because they a) look better, and b) last longer.
+When it comes to eyeshadow, I like to fork out a little extra for ones with higher quality pigments because a) they look better, and b) last longer.
 I also am a big fan of palettes, despite my often-crippling indecisiveness, and love the Too Faced Sweet Peach Eyeshadow Collection.
-It’s definitely worth the extra cashola, ‘cause there are so many cute colours to choose from, pending the vibe you’re going for that day.
+It’s definitely worth the extra cash because there are so many cute colours to choose from, pending the vibe you’re going for that day.

 SAVE: LIQUID EYELINER